 New, first-time, domestic transfer students transferring from a community college in- or out-of-state may compete for one of the following awards.
 Students must have earned at least a 3.5 cumulative grade point average (as calculated by the Office of Admissions) and completed 24 college credit hours for consideration.
 Additional criteria are required for certain awards.
-Students who believe they meet the scholarship criteria should apply for admission, request official transcripts (from all institutions attended) be sent to WMU's Office of Admissions, and submit the online scholarship application by the deadline.
+Students who believe they meet the scholarship criteria should apply for admission and request official transcripts (from all institutions attended) be sent to WMU's Office of Admissions.

 Financial Aid Endowed scholarships

 These awards are made possible through endowments established by WMU's many generous donors over the years.
 Criteria and amounts vary by scholarship, so review each scholarship for specific details.
 Only one application is required to apply for more than 30 awards.
-Endowed Scholarship applications for the 2019-20 academic year will be available in December 2018.
-Completion of the Endowed Scholarship application AND Free Application for Federal Student Aid (FAFSA) are due Feb.
-15, 2019 for the 2019-20 academic year.
-Students receiving awards will be notified no later than April 15.
+Applications for endowed scholarships for the 2020-21 academic year are now closed.
+Please contact Student Financial Aid at (269) 387-6000 for questions related to endowed scholarships.

 Veterans and Dependents scholarships